swedenconnect/technical-framework/README.md

 #### Rules for updating specifications

-- Only work in the **tracked-changes** directory and make sure that MS Word's "Track changes" feature is turned on.
+- When editing a file make sure that MS Word's "Track changes" feature is turned on.

 - For each update to a specification that has any real meaning also make a note about it in the "Changes between versions" section of the specification.

 - For each specification being updated make sure that its version is reflected in versions.md.

-- Before a pull request (or commit and push) do the following:
+- Leave the **tracked-changes** directory empty until a merge to master is made (i.e., when a new version of the Technical Framework is released).

-  + Make sure there are no misspellings or typos.
+- Before a merge to master (release), do the following:

-  + Update the date on the first page of each specification that has been updated.
+  + Copy all files to the **tracked changes** directory.
-  + Copy each modified file from the **tracked-changes** directory to its parent directory and change that files "highlight changes"-settings so that no changes are visible on screen or on printed documents.
-The reason for this is that the main directory of the branch should contain more readable specifications intended for public viewing.
+  + For each specification in the main directory, go through it and approve all changes and then turn of "highlight changes".

 - If changes are made to the OASIS-document, make sure to generate a word file named `ELN-0609 - Bilaga Tekniskt ramverk - DSS Extension for Federated Signing Services.docx` before pushing an update to the remote repo.